element207/element207.github.io/_posts/2017-09-13-crossing-developing-approach.markdown

 {% endhighlight %}

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

 ### Rename an image
 The names of images downloaded from repository are various, we need give an name which is easy to understand, we can rename the images.